 The Washington Square Music Festival

-Peggy Friedman, Executive Director
+Peggy Friedman — Executive Director

-Suzette Jacobs, Associate Music Director
+Suzette Jacobs — Associate Music Director

-Eric Carlsen, Stage Manager
+Eric Carlson — Stage Manager

-The sole activity of The Washington Square Music Festival is to present free concerts.
-New York has other free outdoor classical concert series, but only the Washington Square Music Festival is sponsored by a local civic organization—the Washington Square Association, Inc.
+The Washington Square Music Festival is dedicated to presenting free concerts in Washington Square Park.
+While New York City hosts other free outdoor classical series, WSMF is unique as the only one produced by a local civic organization—the Washington Square Association, Inc.

-To make a donation for the Washington Square Music Festival, please send a check to WASHINGTON SQUARE ASSOCIATION MUSIC FUND,
+To make a donation for the Washington Square Music Festival, please send a check to:

 Washington Square Music Festival